 - The Penetration Testing Execution Standard (“PTES”) is another developing standard, stemming from a group of volunteers within the industry.
 PTES aims to explain penetration testing in a way that is understandable to businesses, as well as security providers.

-As well as these methodologies, two resources we recommend you review are CREST’s guide to running effective penetration testing and the National Cyber Security Centre’s CHECK resources on penetration testing.
+As well as these methodologies, a resource we recommend you review is the National Cyber Security Centre’s CHECK resources on penetration testing.
 These resources are aimed at business leaders and offer advice and guidance around what penetration testing is and how to choose the right provider for you.

 If your organisation needs help running a penetration test on an application or infrastructure, we’re here to help.
-We can assess your environment and run a full penetration test and provide additional security assessment and assurance services.
+As a CREST accredited penetration tester, we can assess your environment and run a full penetration test and provide additional security assessment and assurance services.
 Contact us for a friendly chat.